patrykkubiela/VimFun/README.md

 This is place where I put all my knowledge about vim/neovim.
 Plugins.
 Movement.
-Shortucts.
+Shortcuts.
-Everything that I have to write for remebering it.
+Everything that I have to write for remembering it.

-I don't know if it will be usefull for you, but definately is usefull for me ;) .
+I don't know if it will be useful for you, but definitely is useful for me ;) .